 sudo dd if=~/image.iso of=/dev/vdb bs=16M oflag=direct

-The process is quite fast and when the live CD image has finished copying to the second disk, shut down the server again either at your UpCloud Control Panel or with the command below.
+Once the live CD image has been successfully copied to the second disk, shut down the server again either at your UpCloud control panel or with the command below.

 sudo shutdown -h now

 With the server powered down, continue on with the last steps in booting from a live CD.